WokLibCodeClub/OnlineCodeclub/README.md

 This is a Scratch project using the Translation and Text-to-Speech extensions of Scratch.
 It allows you translate phrases into many languages and hear what the translations sound like.

-For the Scratch projects you should have a Scratch account and be logged in before watching the videos.

-The Python projects have all been built up on [trinket.io](https://trinket.io).
-To make the most of these projects you should have a trinket account, and be logged in before watching the videos.